 - Follow-Up Visits: Included with surgeon’s fee at The Naderi Center

-The Schnur Scale is the scale used to determine if it is medically necessary for a patient to undergo breast reduction surgery.
+The Schnur Scale helps to determine if it is medically necessary for a patient to undergo reduction mammaplasty surgery.
 The scale takes into consideration:

 - Body Surface Area